johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

 ## Coil

 It turned out that Alex had used a browser extension called [Coil](https://coil.com/) to send me the money.
 It's a browser extension that allows you to send money to websites that support Web Monetization.
 It's a bit like a browser based Patreon or Buy Me a Coffee.
+But slightly different; [to quote their docs](https://help.coil.com/docs/general-info/intro-to-coil/index.html#how-is-coil-different-from-other-membership-services-like-patreon-and-flattr):

+> With services like Patreon, you select which creators to support, then pay each creator separately, depending on the membership plans they offer.
+Coil streams payments in real time to any web monetized sites you visit.

+So people can explicitly tip a website using Coil, or they can just use Coil to browse the web and the website will get a small amount of money from Coil.
+For years I've heard whispers of "micropayments are the missing piece of the web" - this seemed to be solving that problem and I was intrigued.

 I'd set up an Uphold account so I could receive money from other people.
-Coil is like the flipside of that it seems, it lets you send money to others.
-It turned out that I could set up a Coil account using the Uphold account I'd just created to _send_ money:
+Coil is like the flipside of that; it would let me send money to other people.
+You need that money to come from somewhere.
+It turned out that I could set up a Coil account using the Uphold account I'd just created:

 ![screenshot of entering my uphold payment pointer into my coil account](screenshot-setting-up-coil.png)